fanghaolei/fanghaolei.github.io/find-longest-cont-subseq-sql.md

-# Find the Longest Continuous Subsequence In SQL
+# Find the Longest Continuous Subsequence with SQL

 I've recently come across an interesting algorithmic problem in work, that is: given a sequence of integers, find the longest continuous subsequence.
 Here is a concrete example of this problem: